ivyldewitt/gc-go-projects/golang-log.md

 Lots and lots of information about computer fundamentals and the intro to numeric types and string types.

 * Coding schemes, including ASCII and Unicode systems
-* The basics of circuitry/transistors - how computers run on electricty and on/off states
+* The basics of circuitry/transistors - how computers run on electricity and on/off states
 * Review of the intros and evolutions of computers - vacuum tubes, silicon wafers, microprocessors, etc.

 * Numeric Types - ints and float64s, uints and ints, and the different 'levels' - int8, int32, int64, etc.